pbayer/erjulix/README.md

 ### Working remotely

-If we start our `pServer` with the machine's IP address and a key, communication with remote clients get SHA-256 encrypted:
+If we start our `pServer` with the machine's IP address and a key, communication with remote clients gets SHA-256 encrypted:

 ```julia
 julia> getipaddr()